Emily Ruete: Archive and book collection

 Emily had befriended Dutch orientalist Christiaan Snouck Hurgronje in 1887.
 Shortly after Snouck Hurgronje's death, her son Rudolph Said-Ruete donated her book collection to the Oosters Instituut, created in memory of Snouck Hurgronje.
-The library was made available to scholars at the seat of the institute, the Snouck Hurgronje House, Rapenburg 61 in Leiden.
+The library was made available to scholars at the seat of the institute, the Snouck Hurgronje House, Rapenburg 61 in Leiden, The Netherlands.
 The books, the monumental bookcase, and other materials, were later housed in the Netherlands Institute for the Near East.
-Emily and Rudolph's archive is kept in the Leiden University Library (personal documents, photographs and correspondence).
+Emily and Rudolph's archive is kept in the Leiden University Library which includes personal documents, photographs and correspondence.

-There is a permanent exhibition about Emily Ruete in the People's Palace in Stonetown, the palace constructed by her brother, Sultan Barghash.
+There is a permanent exhibition about Emily Ruete in the People's Palace in Stonetown, the palace constructed by her brother, Barghash.

 In fiction

 Emily Ruete appears as a minor character in M.M.
 Kaye's novel Trade Wind.
 The book, set in Zanzibar during the late 1850s, mentions her involvement with her brother Barghash's failed attempt to take the throne from their brother Majid and her subsequent interest in and marriage to Rudolph.